skalarproduktraum/phd-thesis/chapters/rendering.md

 The main rendering loop will proceed after the visible objects have been determined:

-\TODO{add rendering flow diagram}
 The main loop then proceeds as follows:

 1. Loop through the flow of renderpasses, except Viewport pass:
-	1. determine the kind of pass
+	a. determine the kind of pass
-	2. bind framebuffers for output
+	b. bind framebuffers for output
-	3. blit contents of inputs into output framebuffer (if configured)
+	c. blit contents of inputs into output framebuffer (if configured)
-	4. set pass configuration and blending options
+	d. set pass configuration and blending options
-	5. iterate through scene objects (if scene pass or light pass) or draw fullscreen quad (if quad/postprocessing pass), and bind UBOs and buffers for each object as necessary
+	e. iterate through scene objects (if scene pass or light pass) or draw fullscreen quad (if quad/postprocessing pass), and bind UBOs and buffers for each object as necessary
 2. Run the viewport pass in the same way as (5), but siphon out data for third-party consumers (video recording, screenshots,...) if necessary
 3. Swap buffers.